ABC/ RON TOM

 Patrick Swayze has always been a fighter on the big screen.
-Now he's proving his warrior worth in real life.
+Now's he's proving his warrior worth in real life.

-"I've never been one to run from a challenge," Swayze said during the interview, which airs Wednesday and was excerpted today on ABCNews.com.
+"I've never been one to run from a challenge," Swayze said during the interview airing Wednesday and excerpted today on ABCNews.com.
 "You can bet that I'm going through hell.
 And I've only seen the beginning of it."

-While again refuting tabloid rumors that he's on his deathbed, the Ghost star admitted the cancer has generated "a lot of fear," particularly after learning it had spread to his liver, and acknowledged that may only have a couple years to live.
+While again refuting tabloid rumors that he's on his deathbed, The Ghost star admitted that the cancer has generated "a lot of fear," particularly after learning that it had spread to his liver.

 Swayze, looking lean but still fit, also opened up about the moment he first discovered he had the cancer; it was one year ago on New Year's Eve.

 "I tried to have champagne, and it would be like pouring acid, you know, on an open wound," he said.
 "My indigestion issues got gigantic and constant.
 And then I started thinking, I'm getting skinny.
 I dropped about 20 pounds in the blink of an eye.
 And then when you see it in the mirror, when all of a sudden, you pull your eyes down and the bottom of your eyes go yellow and jaundice sets in—then you know something's wrong."

 The former Dirty Dancer also talked about the agony of chemotherapy treatments during The Beast's five-month shoot, which ended up bringing added intensity to his role as a undercover FBI agent.